 To counteract the possibility of testers' exclusion, testers should work in as close physical proximity to the developers as possible.
 They should meet with them often to see what they are currently working on and to give them a chance to review the tests that have been developed.

 Testers can open doors for themselves by providing useful feedback based on interactions with both developers and customers.
 In short, they should make themselves indispensable to developers in order to be able to perform their job well.

-The greatest thing that can be done to ensure the success of Agile testing for a product is to hire people who have the essential characteristics of an Agile tester, and to inculcate a culture of self-organization and independent thinking in the entire organization.
+The greatest thing that can be done to ensure the success of Agile testing for a product is to hire people who have the essential characteristics of an Agile tester, and to inculcate a culture of self-organisation and independent thinking in the entire organisation.